Start Now

 Tradeoffs with read replicas:

-• The primary cluster and the read replicas are correlated clusters, not two independent clusters.
-In other words, adding read replicas does not improve resilience
+• The primary cluster and the read replicas are correlated (not independent) clusters.
+So adding read replicas does not enhance resilience.

-• Read replicas can’t take writes, so write latency from remote regions can be high even if there is a read replica near the client
+• Read replicas cannot accept writes, which can result in high write latency from remote regions even if there is a read replica near the client.

 Summary

 YugabyteDB offers the most comprehensive and flexible array of deployment and replication options in geo-distributed environments.
-Whether you are deploying a globally distributed application to serve customers around the world or looking for greater resilience, you can pick from a deployment option that works for your application’s needs.
+Whether you are deploying a globally distributed application to serve customers around the world and need a best-of-breed cross-region solution like xCluster or are looking for strong resilience and consistency within a region through synchronous replication, YugabyteDB delivers the right mix of deployment options to best fit your application’s needs.
+No other database offers the flexibility and freedom to meet different in-region and cross-region requirements while delivering strong consistency and cloud freedom.

 If you are interested in learning more about geo-distribution in YugabyteDB, here are some additional resources: